Hierarchy of entropy production and thermodynamic trade-off relations in non-Markovian systems: Alternative definition of entropy production for product initial states

 \section{Alternative definition of entropy production for product initial states}

-In this section, we consider alternative definition of the entropy production for product initial state with non-vanishing interaction Hamiltonian for the quantum case and derive the hierarchy of entropy production.
+In this section, we consider an alternative definition of the entropy production for a product initial state with non-vanishing interaction Hamiltonian for the quantum case and derive the hierarchy of entropy production.